SmartForest-no/SegmentAnyTree/README.md

 You can also download the docker image : `docker pull maciekwielgosz/segment-any-tree:latest`

+There is also image for cuda 11.8.0 available : `docker pull maciekwielgosz/segment-any-tree-cuda11.8.0` .
+This one is not well tested.

 In order to run code using docker container you should edit the content of `run_docker_locally.sh` file.
 You should change the following lines:
 ```
 docker run -it --gpus all \